 Once you’ve covered the big tickets, rove out a bit and you’ll discover there’s an enormous assortment of surprises to be found in and around Belfast.

-Immerse yourself and get out and about to see what to do.
-Watersports, epic coastal walks and moutain hiking or a traditional music session - which one will you pick?
+Why not immerse yourself in our landscapes and get out and about to see what we have to offer.
+Watersports, epic coastal walks, mountain hiking or a traditional music session - which one will you pick?